What are the obligations of employers under Dutch employment law?

 - Annual leave entitlement: Employees are entitled to at least 20 days of annual leave each year, regardless of their employment status or age.
 This is calculated from the start of an employee’s contract and is not pro-rated if they join later in the calendar year.

-- Sick leave entitlement: In cases where an employee is unable to work due to illness or injury, the employer is obliged to pay the salary for a maximum amount of two years'
+- Sick leave entitlement: In cases where an employee is unable to work due to illness or injury, the employer is obliged to pay sick pay for a maximum amount of two years’

 - Maternity leave entitlement: Mothers who give birth while employed in the Netherlands have a legal right to 16 weeks’ maternity leave (with 8 weeks before and after childbirth).
 If applicable, additional parental allowance can also be claimed following childbirth.